Felix-Pedro/CommitCraft/docs/recipes.md

 The AI will receive:
 ```
 Clues:
-  This commit focous on a new feature: Added user profile page
+  This commit focus on a new feature: Added user profile page
-  This commit focous on docs: Added API documentation for profile endpoints
+  This commit focus on docs: Added API documentation for profile endpoints
 ```

 ### Using CommitClues with Git Hooks